Theodor Heuss: Personal life

+Heuss was a member of the Protestant Church in Germany.
+He was married to Alsace German politician, social reformer and author Elly Heuss-Knapp with whom he had one child, antifascist resistance fighter Ernst Ludwig Heuss.

 Legacy

 Since 1964, the Theodor Heuss Prize has been awarded for exemplary democratic disposition.
 Heuss's former residence is now open to the public as the Theodor-Heuss-Haus.
+In 1994, the German Bundestag established the Theodor Heuss House Foundation (Stiftung Bundespräsident-Theodor-Heuss-Haus) as a public institution to commemorate Heuss' achievements and values and to conduct historical research and political education.

-His image appeared on one series of the two-mark coin and numerous streets and squares all over Germany have been named in his honour.
+Heuss' image appeared on one series of the two-mark coin and numerous streets and squares all over Germany have been named in his honour.
 During his time in office, his image also appeared on definitive stamps in West Germany issued between 1954 and 1960.
 An Airbus A340 aircraft of the Luftwaffe used by the German head of government also carries his name.